Hardwood Floor Installers • Engineered & Solid Wood • Vancouver

 Vancouver, Metro Vancouver, and suitable Lower Mainland projects

 Information on this page is for planning and education.
-Final recommendations depend on site conditions, substrate type, product specification, and intended use.
+Final recommendations depend on site conditions, substrate type, product specification, building requirements, and intended use.